Campus Clubs and Societies

 Each university boasts many clubs that you can join.
 During orientation week, your university may hold a “clubs day” or “clubs week” to showcase its variety of clubs to you.
-Consider joining a club.
-It offers many opportunities for you to network, make friends and learn new skills.
+Joining a club gives you opportunities to network, make friends and learn new skills.